Potential Health Risks of Energy Drinks and Sports Drinks

 Concerns about Energy and Sports Drinks

-There are various concerns about why the energy and sports drinks are not advised to be taken excessively.
+There are various concerns about why energy and sports drinks are not advised to be taken excessively.
 Here are some of it:

 Additional Sodium Content